Sesame: Allergy

 Sesame can trigger the same allergic reactions, including anaphylaxis, as seen with other food allergens.
 A cross-reactivity exists between sesame and peanuts, hazelnuts and almonds.
 In addition to food products derived from sesame seeds, such as tahini and sesame oil, persons with sesame allergies are encouraged to be aware of foods that may contain sesame, such as baked goods.
 In addition to food sources, individuals allergic to sesame have been warned that a variety of non-food sources may also trigger a reaction to sesame, including cosmetics and skin-care products.

-Prevalence of sesame allergy is on the order of 0.1–0.2%, but higher in countries in the Middle East and Asia where consumption is more common as part of traditional diets.
+Prevalence of sesame allergy is on the order of 0.1–0.8% of the population according to studies and self-reports from Australia, Canada and the United States, but much higher in countries in the Middle East.
 In the United States, sesame allergy possibly affects 1.5 million individuals.

 Canada requires sesame to be labelled as an allergen.
 In the European Union, identifying the presence of sesame, along with 13 other foods, either as an ingredient or an unintended contaminant in packaged food is compulsory.
 In the United States, the FASTER Act mandated labeling from 2023.